Photographed all over

 2. What do I have to know and keep in mind before booking a trip to Iceland?

 In Iceland, almost everyone speaks English so you can travel the country easily without speaking any Icelandic, at all.
-Even in the tiniest of village mostly everyone will understand you.
+Even in the tiniest of village most of the people will understand you.
 Almost all the useful/important websites come with an English version and at public amenities, doctors, hotlines, take away places and so on people will be able to help you out and understand you.
 If you are from Europe you don't need a power adapter – you do need a European one if you are visiting from for example the States, though.

 3. Icelandic Krona and paying on the island